kntln/Video_Games_Sales/README.md

 ### Transform:
 We used .count and .columns to review the data.
-After that we dropped “Developer_y','NA_Sales','PAL_Sales','JP_Sales','Other_Sales because they are irrelevant to our analysis.
-We found that total_shipped and global sales also represent the total sales so we added them up and converted it to a new column Total_sales”.
+After that we dropped 'Developer_y','NA_Sales','PAL_Sales','JP_Sales','Other_Sales' because they are irrelevant to our analysis.
+We found that total_shipped and global sales also represent the total sales so we added them up and converted it to a new column 'Total_sales'.

 We found that there are substantial null values for some of the columns so we decided to drop the whole column as well since they are not relevant.
 They are “ESRB_Rating','Critic_Score','User_Score', and 'Country'.